Tutorial: Extend Windows file servers with Azure File Sync

 - Specify how the storage account will be replicated.
-The default replication option is Read-access geo-redundant storage (RA-GRS).
+The default redundancy option is Geo-redundant storage (GRS).
 For more information about available replication options, see Azure Storage redundancy.

-- To use Azure Data Lake Storage, choose the Advanced tab, and then set Hierarchical namespace to Enabled.
+- Additional options are available on the Advanced, Networking, Data protection, and Tags blades.
+To use Azure Data Lake Storage, choose the Advanced blade, and then set Hierarchical namespace to Enabled.
 For more information, see Azure Data Lake Storage Gen2 Introduction

 - Select Review + Create to review your storage account settings and create the account.